-If you think back to your business experiences as a CEO, president or business owner, you’ll know that what I am about to tell you is absolutely true almost every single time.
-It’s only when you don’t pay attention to it that you get yourself and your business into challenging or disappointing business situations.
+If you think back to your business experiences as a CEO, president or business owner, you’ll know what I am about to tell you is absolutely true almost every single time.
+It’s only when you don’t pay attention to it that you get yourself and your company into challenging or disappointing business situations.
 It all depends on how well you: Listen.

 In general, most people don’t listen.
 They only hear what they want to hear.
-Add to the fact that people just don’t listen, in today’s business world everyone is multi-tasking, into real time internet, social media, breaking news and have a zillion things on their mind all at the same time.
+Add to the fact that people just don’t listen, in today’s business world everyone is multi-tasking, texting, on social media, watching for “breaking news” on the cable channels and has a zillion things on their mind all at the same time.
 Their minds are truly overloaded and pre-occupied.
 Which only adds to the lack of listening.
 To be successful in business, you need to listen.

 Let’s look at a few examples – or shall I say, signs: